Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Materials and Methods

-where $P$ represents the perimeter of a cluster, $A$ the area and $l_f$ the longest distance between two points in the cluster, the so-called Feret's diameter \cite{Lee2004}.
-Another useful expression uses the area and the perimeter for obtaining the so-called perimeter-based fractal dimension $D_p$ in the following form:
+Other methods for obtaining fractal dimensions consist on using scaling relations for other fractal quantities, that are obtained from collectivities of objects.
+We can consider various types of these fractal dimensions: the so-named one and two dimensional fractal dimensions, $D_{1}$ and $D_{2}$, which are obtained by means of $P \sim l_{f}^{\,D_1}$ and $A \sim l_{f}^{\,D_2}$, where $P$ is the perimeter of a cluster, $A$ the area and $l_f$ the longest distance between two points in the cluster, the so-called Feret's diameter \cite{Lee2004}.
+Another useful expression uses the area and the perimeter for obtaining the perimeter-based fractal dimension $D_p$ in the following form:

-These relations let us calculate the fractal dimensions easily using 2D images captured with a digital camera.
 Thus, when the contour of the clusters or aggregates is detected by means of image analysis, we only need to calculate the perimeter, the area and the Feret's diameter for obtaining the corresponding 2D fractal dimension.
-However, some critics to the applicability of the area-perimeter method on Ec.(\ref{Dpf}) have been lately reported \cite{perimeter-area06}.
-The main argument of that critic lies on the fact that digitalising can change the perimeter and area of the objects of study, if it is applied for objects oriented in different directions.
+This calculation is applied to all the objects contained in every image.
+Fig. \ref{fig:dp_example_2} is a typical example of the data obtained in such a way.
+The power law behavior is verified in three orders of magnitude.
+However, some critics have been lately reported \cite{Imre2006} about the applicability of the area-perimeter method.
+The main argument of that critic lies on the fact that digitizing resolution can change the perimeter and area of the objects of study, if it is applied for objects oriented in different directions.
 In our case, this argument is not applicable, because of the anisotropy of the clusters caused by the external magnetic field.
-An example of the calculation of $D_{p}$ using the area-perimeter method can be seen on Fig.\ref{fig:dp_example_2}.
-The power law behaviour is verified in almost four orders of magnitude, showing that this method for obtaining fractal properties is adequate for a system like ours.

-\subsection{Roughness.}
+We fit three linear regressions in every captured image (every $0.4$ s) using our software, aiming to observe the changes on these fractal dimensions during aggregation and disaggregation.
+We require a regression correlation factor of at least $r>0.98$ for considering that the result of its respective image is correct.
+This condition limits the analysis at the beginning of the aggregation and at the end of the disaggregation processes.
+We use a wide field of view for detecting as many chains as possible.

-For testing the possible interpretation of the projected fractal dimensions as a reflection of the roughness of the boundary of the clusters, we compute the height of the clusters contour measured from a central line which crosses the clusters end to end which we named as $h_j(x,t)$.
-For each cluster $j$ in a single image, this quantity depends of the position $x$ of the contour point and time $t$.
-For this study, we calculate the average value, $H(t)\equiv {\left< h(t)\right>}_j$, of this height for all the clusters contained at the corresponding image.
-This border roughness study is different to others previously made on a single magnetic chain \cite{Silva1996}, where the fluctuations on the form of the chain were analysed, not its border.
+\subsubsection{Roughness.}